asvae/my-articles/es6-mapping/article.md

 </div>
 ```

 Price will be calculated, just as promised.
-Component is clean and `Order` object is also clean and testable.
+While component and `Order` object are clean and testable.

 That's it.
 As always, I prepared full [source code][source code].